Primenumbertheorem/project_Monbikash_Gayan/readme.md

-# Waste Classification Model  using CNN
+# Waste Classification Model Using CNN

-This repository contains a deep learning model for classifying images into two categories.
+This repository contains a deep learning model for classifying waste images into two categories.
 The model is built using PyTorch and is designed to work with custom datasets.
 Below, you'll find details about the model architecture, input/output specifications, and how to use the model for training and inference.

 ---

 ## Model Architecture